-So, with this being such a major religion, how exactly did genuine Vodun, practiced all throughout Benin, Dominican Republic, Ghana, Haiti, Togo, and other such countries begin being ostracized by western countries?
+So, with this being such a major religion, how exactly did Vodun, a religion practiced all throughout Benin, The Dominican Republic, Ghana, Haiti, Togo, and other such countries begin being ostracized by western countries?

 “Many Priests were either killed or imprisoned, and their shrines destroyed, because of the threat they posed to Euro-Christian/Muslim dominion.
 This forced some of the Dahomeans to form Vodou Orders and to create underground societies, in order to continue the veneration of their ancestors, and the worship of their powerful gods.” ~ 100 African religions before slavery & colonization – Akan Takruri

 Vodun From a Western Viewpoint: